 What it does

 Grading Criteria lets you define what you want to evaluate beyond the standard question scores.
+Unlike individual question scores, Grading Criteria evaluates concepts across the entire interview.

 Priority levels

-Each criterion has a priority that signals how much weight it should carry in your review.| Priority | Meaning |
+Each criterion has a priority that signals how much weight it should carry in your review.

 Setting up criteria